sjmielke/secondguess/README.md

 ## Notes and TODOs

 - Many things are probably super inefficient.
-- SCOOP and HPC don't exactly seem to like each other.
+- My parallelism (create lots of scripts and jobs) works, but...
 - Storing all matches in one big `allmatches` file per system is a giant race condition disaster waiting to happen.
 The `run.singlefile.sh` script circumvents that problem by not sharing anything and doing all calculations in a temporary directory.